…are always needed

 - Add meaningful experience to your resume

 Event Volunteering (1 to 2 days)

-- Experience the energy of a Special Olympics event, such as our annual Dirty Dash!
+- Experience the energy of a Special Olympics event

 - Spend an exciting day at a competition timing races, measuring long jumps, or serving lunch